 4. Final velocity:

 • After collision, the two object move together.
-We have to find the final velocity vwith which they move together.
+We have to find the final velocity vf with which they move together.

 • Total momentum after collision = mfvf = 6 × vf = 6vf kg m s-1